zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 Maturity
 -------------------------------------------------------------------------------

 The level of automated, manual and field testing A ZenPack has.
-The subtypes are not mutually exclusive.
+The elements are not mutually exclusive.
 For instance, a ZenPack could theoretically be untested and deployed in multiple production environments.